civgoo/sd-CPU-GPU-temp-prot/README.md

 - `GPU device index`
     - selecting the correct temperature reading for multi GPU systems
     - in most cases and for single GPU system this value should be `0`

+- Same settings for CPU as well.
+- If you have the original extension installed, the gpu settings will only appear on the original extension's setting page

 ## Notes
 - Temperature unit Celsius, Time unit seconds